- Heating Systems

 The solution?
 Duct sealing.

-Occasionally something else could be creating blockage (e.g. an animal that breached duct and made nest or died, kids' stuffed toys, someone hides something in a floor duct, etc.).
+Occasionally something else could be creating blockage, by covering your air vents in the walls (e.g. an animal that breached the duct and made a nest or died, your kids’ stuffed toys, someone hides something in a floor duct, etc.).
 Furniture blocking air vents is also a common problem.